qutip/qutip/doc/guide/guide-visualization.rst

 is occupied by two photons, :math:`\mathrm{Tr}[\rho a^\dagger a] = 2`.
 Given
-this information we cannot say whether the oscillator is in a Fock state, a thermal state, a coherent state, etc. By visualizing the photon distribution in the Fock state basis important clues about the underlaying state can be obtained.
+this information we cannot say whether the oscillator is in a Fock state, a thermal state, a coherent state, etc. By visualizing the photon distribution in the Fock state basis important clues about the underlying state can be obtained.

 One convenient way to visualize a probability distribution is to use histograms.